ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 # rainbow_bridge for SEDNA (NOAA's supercomputer)

+[rainbow_bridge](https://github.com/mhoban/rainbow_bridge) is a flexible pipeline for eDNA and metabarcoding analyses.

-This guide will help you use [rainbow_bridge](https://github.com/mhoban/rainbow_bridge) in SEDNA.
+* This guide will help you use this pipeline in SEDNA.
+* Create a README for your own project where you document your work.
+You can use [pifsc_p224_12SFish](https://github.com/ericgarciaresearch/pifsc_p224_12SFish/blob/main/README.md) as an example.

-The pipeline was been cloned in the share directory:
+`rainbow_bridge` was been cloned in the share directory:
 ```
 /share/all/rainbow_bridge_unzipfix
 ```